smartshark/smartshark.github.io/msr20_registered_report.md

 - The commit 1f62431ebcbc1fb9654151c999349bf0204c465c is unrelated to the issue VALIDATOR-276, even though this is explicitly linked through the commit message.
 - The commit e883181ff49d3fa76853e88d4eae1633e0cc383d is unrelated to the issue LANG-100.
 This was a false positive for SZZ that was not corrected through our manual validation.
+- The issue TIKA-889 is not a bug and marked as Cannot Reproduce.
+- The issue NET-74 is not a bug because the problem is caught elsewhere.
+- The fix for NET-270 is not in the commit that references the issue.
+The linked commit only documents the fix in the change log.
+The actual fix is in the parent commit (which nis not tangled).
+- The issue MATH-832 is not a bug and was marked as invalid.
+- The the issue DBCP-128 was fixed as a side effect of fixing DBCP-198.
+The commit that references DBCP-128 only adds tests to confirm this.